dc232/Terraform_Packer_wordpress/README.md

 An experiment to see if a wordpress AMI can be made as automatically as possible some user intervention is needed becuase of the way the secrets work

-To make it work simply ensure that you specifiy your AWS credentials either in:
+1. To make it work simply ensure that you specifiy your AWS credentials either in:

 * ~/.aws/credentials (This will cater for both terraform files)
 * or within RDS.tf
 * or Packer_Newly_Created_AMI.tf

-Then chmod +x runme.sh
+2. Then chmod +x runme.sh, wordpress_updated.sh, wordpress_wpconfig.sh
 ./runme.sh

 BEFORE RUNNING THE SCRIPT NOTE: The script by deafult will assume you have set up the AWS credentials this way via the AWS command line